dewitt/wordle/README.md

 ## Data Files

-Two plain-text files live at the repository root: `official_answers.txt` and `official_guesses.txt`.
-Each contains one five-letter lowercase word per line.
-The solver loads and encodes these lists at startup, so you can swap in custom dictionaries by editing the text files—no code changes or regeneration steps are required.
+- `words.txt` is the canonical list of every valid five-letter guess.
+The solver encodes this file (via the embedded `word_lists.h`) and never consults historical answer lists at runtime.
+Edit this file to change the allowed vocabulary.
+- `official_answers.txt` is retained solely for benchmarking.
+The solver never reads it; `benchmark.py` draws targets from this file so we can track performance against the historical puzzle set.
+- `official_guesses.txt` mirrors the original Wordle guess list.
+Keep it around if you want to rebuild `words.txt` from the old separation of guesses vs. answers.

-For additional performance the solver uses two precomputed assets:
+For additional performance the solver uses a few precomputed assets:

-- `word_lists.h` and `opening_table.h` are generated once from the text lists and embedded directly into the binary.
-You generally do not need to touch these files, but keeping the text lists in sync ensures the embedded data stays accurate.
+- `word_lists.h` and `opening_table.h` are generated once from `words.txt` (plus optional heuristics) and embedded directly into the binary.
+You generally do not need to touch these files, but keep `words.txt` up to date so the embedded data stays accurate.
-- `feedback_table.bin` is an optional binary cache containing the results of `calculate_feedback_encoded` for every (guess, answer) pair.
+- `feedback_table.bin` is an optional binary cache containing the results of `calculate_feedback_encoded` for every pair of valid words (≈167 MB).
 Refresh it by passing `--feedback-table` to any mode (for example `./build/solver generate --feedback-table`).
 When present, the solver memory-maps this cache at startup and skips recomputing feedback in the hot loops.
 If the file is absent, the solver falls back to the slower but correct on-the-fly calculations.
 - `lookup_roate.bin` is a sparse lookup table capturing the optimal next guesses for the default start word (`roate`).
 Generate it via the solver itself: `./build/solver generate --lookup-start roate --lookup-depth 4 --lookup-output lookup_roate.bin`.
 The solver automatically loads this file (when present) and follows the precomputed tree before falling back to the entropy search.
 Delete the file if you want to force the solver to recompute guesses dynamically.

 ## Modes of Operation